Hostinger vs Namecheap: In-Depth Comparison for 2025

 hostinger web hosting pricing

-• WordPress Hosting: Starts at $2.99/month, optimized for WordPress with LiteSpeed caching and auto-updates.
+• WordPress Hosting: Starts at $2.99/month.
+This is their sweet spot, heavily optimized with LiteSpeed caching to make WordPress fly.

-• Cloud Hosting: Starts at $9.99/month, suitable for growing businesses.
+• Cloud Hosting: Starts at $9.99/month.
+Built for aggressive, high-traffic scaling.

 Namecheap Pricing